 How is the Jury Selected?

 Most states will require that a jury be selected before the actual trial commences.
-This is in lieu of a ruling judge, though a judge will still preside.
-Lawyers for the plaintiff and defendant will interview the possible jury members until both can agree on an unbiased and impartial set.
+This is in lieu of a ruling judge, though a judge will still preside over the trial.
+Lawyers for both the plaintiff (you) and the defendant (the insurance company) will interview the possible jury members until both can agree on an unbiased and impartial set.
 Opening statements will follow the selection of the jury.

 During the opening statements of a trial, each side will present their argument as to why they believe they are in the right.
 The insurance company might claim that you don’t deserve compensation because the accident is partly your fault.
 Then, your attorney might argue that those allegations are baseless and explain that they have evidence to back up this claim.

 The purpose of these opening statements is to outline exactly how each party plans to present its case to the jury.